-If the relatives of a deceased patient wish to speak to a GP, this request should be requested to the GP practice.
+If the relatives of a deceased patient wish to speak to a GP, this request should be requested to the GP practice/ GP out of hours.

 Nursing/AHP Responsibilities

 Verification of death can only be carried out by those Nurses/AHP's who have received appropriate training, who have read and understood this policy and have been assessed as competent in identifying clinical signs of death.